 In addition to the tax base rate of 2.5% of Gross Receipts, Ordinance 2456 also established that persons engaging in permitted commercial cannabis cultivation shall not pay less than the following amounts.
-Minimum tax is based on number of grow cycles each fiscal year, and the square footage of each grow cycle, which are reported on the Registration Form.
+Minimum tax is based on number of grow cycles each fiscal year and the square footage of each grow cycle, which are reported on the Registration Form.

-1. Annually: Complete and submit a Cannabis Tax Registration Form upon approval and annually thereafter by July 31, or if any changes to cycles or square footage occur during the fiscal year.
+1. Annually: Complete and submit a Cannabis Business Tax Registration Form upon approval and annually thereafter by July 31, or if any changes to cycles or square footage occur during the fiscal year.

-What Documentation is Needed for Submittals?If there are any sales being reported, then Quarterly Returns must include payment in full (with penalties and interest, if applicable) as well as METRC data (e.g. transportation manifest) showing the product was transferred and traced at the state level.
-If there were no sales, then no additional documentation is needed with the Quarterly Return.
+If there are any sales being reported, then Cannabis Business Tax Quarterly Returns must include payment in full (with penalties and interest, if applicable) as well as METRC data (e.g. transportation manifest) showing the product was transferred and traced at the state level.

-What if No Sales Occur?Quarterly Returns are due by the end of the month following the end of the reporting period and Cannabis Business Operators must submit a Quarterly Return by the due date each quarter, even if no sales occurred.
+Cannabis businesses must submit a Cannabis Business Tax Quarterly Return by the due date each quarter, even if no sales occurred.